Click the numbers if you missed any of the first ten chapters:

 “Don’t,” Kendric said, warning hardening his voice.

 Othniel shook with rage.
-First, he’s attacked, then he finds his father at the mercy of who knew, and now to hear they also have Ismene.
+First, he’s attacked, then he finds his father at the mercy of who knew, and now to hear they also had Ismene.
 Blow after blow.
 Helpless and bereft of ideas, he had no inkling how deep this betrayal ran, and so he relented with the single nod of a defeated man.

 “Tie the prince’s hands behind his back, but make sure it’s not noticeable.”